To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Recovery was much longer 15 years ago

-“I looked into hip replacement surgery, but back then the recovery period was 10 to 12 weeks and I was simply not going to give up that much time,” Rob says.
+“I looked into hip replacement surgery, but back then the recovery period was 10 to 12 weeks and I was simply not going to give up that much time,” Rob said.
 “I stopped running but still kept golfing fairly often.
 I even got to play one of my best rounds on a course where the British Open is held but the pain got worse once I got back.”

 Little by little, more of what Rob loved from life was being taken away.
 Tennis was the next casualty and even routine household chores escaped his reach.
 A UW Health spine specialist referred Rob to Dr. Nickel in early 2021, when Rob realized that he couldn’t put off hip replacements much longer.